-You use Replication Command Language (RCL) or the Replication Server Manager (RSM) component of Sybase Central to manage information in Replication Server.
-RCL commands, which resemble SQL commands, can be executed on Replication Server using isql, the Sybase interactive SQL utility.
-The Replication Server Reference Manual is the complete reference for RCL.
-You can find information about Replication Server Manager in the Replication Server Administration Guide and in Replication Server online help.
+To manage replication information in Replication Server, use Replication Command Language (RCL).
+You can execute RCL commands, which resemble SQL commands, on Replication Server using isql, the Sybase interactive SQL utility.
+For a complete reference for RCL, see the Replication Server Reference Manual.